ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/executable.md

 # executable Table Function for UDFs

 The `executable` table function creates a table based on the output of a user-defined function (UDF) that you define in a script that outputs rows to **stdout**.
 The executable script is stored in the `users_scripts` directory and can read data from any source.
+Make sure the clickhouse server meets the requirement to run the executable script. e.g. If it's a python script, make sure the server has installed python packages to run the script.

 You can optionally include one or more input queries that stream their results to **stdin** for the script to read.